September 2019 |

 Phosphorus and calcium need to stay in balance in your blood.
 If your phosphorus or calcium levels become too high, they can form calcium phosphate deposits or “calcifications” in your body.
 Studies have shown that having a high phosphorus level increases the risk of dying in dialysis patients due to these calcium phosphate deposits.
 We are particularly concerned about the deposits that can occur in the arteries of the heart.

 Where does phosphorus come from?

 Phosphorus is a mineral found in many foods.
-Certain foods (example: dark colas (Coke®, Pepsi®) and dairy products) contain higher amounts of phosphorus than other foods.
+Certain foods (example: dark colas (Coke® and Pepsi®) and dairy products) contain higher amounts of phosphorus than other foods.
 The kidneys are responsible for removing any extra phosphorus by excreting (removing) it into the urine.
-But when the kidneys are not working normally the phosphorus is not removed and it builds up in the blood.
+When the kidneys are not working normally, the phosphorus is not removed and it builds up in the blood.

 When do we worry?

 Current guidelines recommend keeping your phosphorus level at 1.8 mmol/L or less.

 If your phosphorus value is between 1.81‐2.10 you have a 2% higher risk of dying than someone who keeps their phosphorus value at 1.8 or below.
 If your phosphorus value is between 2.13‐2.52, you have an 18% higher risk of dying and if your phosphorus value is between 2.55‐5.46 you have a 39% higher risk of dying.

 In a recent survey, 42% of Manitoba Renal Program dialysis patients have phosphorus levels above 1.8 mmol/L.